 U.S. Open qualifying was held at the Torresdale-Frankford Country Club in mid May.
 Qualifying was now being held at 25 cities in the country, five more than the year before.
 The entry fee was still \$5.
 Philadelphia entries totaled 111 and the players were competing for eleven places in the championship.
 In spite of 200 yards having been recently added to the course the course record of 70 was broken twice.
 Forty yards was added to the 8th hole.
-Ted Turner led the field with a four-under-par 68 and a 72 for140 as he broke the record in the morning round.
+Ted Turner led the field with a four-under-par 68 and a 72 for 140 as he broke the record in the morning round.
 Even though Henry Picard was the leading money winner on the winter tour he had to qualify.
 He grabbed the second spot with an afternoon 69 for 142.
 Next in line to earn their passes to the Open were Ed Dudley, George B. Smith and Clarence Ehresman with 149s.
 Gene Kunes, Felix Serafin and John W. Campbell were one stroke higher at 150 and safely in.
-Joe Zarhardt, the professional at the Burlington Country Club and Joe Brennan, now the teaching professional at the Langhorne Country Club, also qualified with 151s.
+Joe Zarhardt, the professional at the Burlington Country Club and Joe

+Brennan, now the assistant at the Langhorne Country Club, also qualified with 151s.
 Buzz Campbell (152) grabbed the eleventh and last spot in a sudden-death playoff with a par on the first hole.
 All eleven qualifying places were won by the Philadelphia Section pros.
-Leo Diegel and Joe Kirkwood withdrew just before the U.S. Open was played.
+Leo Diegel and Joe Kirkwood, Sr. were exempt from qualifying for having finished among the top thirty in the previous U.S. Open.
+Kirkwood withdrew just before the U.S. Open was played.